Sales Development Representative (SDR): Definition and What the Job Is Like

 Individual prospect research is the process of learning about a specific lead.
 Preparation gives confidence and shows prospects that the SDR has taken the time to understand them.
 It builds rapport and credibility.

 Social media sites like LinkedIn make it easy to do research.
-These sites give information about the business and the prospect’s individual role and responsibilities.
+These sites give information about the business and the prospect’s role and responsibilities.

 Beyond social media, a Google search gives newsworthy information about their business and a visit to their website fills in any holes.